frontity/api-reference/docs-api/frontity-packages/collections-packages/hooks/infinite-scroll-hooks.md

 Hook that implements the logic needed to include infinite scroll in a post type view (i.e. posts, pages, galleries, etc.).

-This hook is more complex than the previous one, as it works getting the post type entities from the specified archive and thus it doesn't fetch the next post but the next page of posts.
+This hook is more complex than the previous one, as it works by getting the post type entities from the specified archive and thus it doesn't fetch the next post but the next page of posts.

 It recevies an `archive` and a `fallback` prop ―both links―, to specify the source of the post entities.
 If none of them is specified, `state.source.postsPage` is used.
 When the penultimate post of the first page is rendered, the next page of the archive is fetched.
 A list of the fetched pages is stored in the browser history state along with the list of posts.